tcaselli/java-data-graphql/README.md

 ### The meta model

-The meta model ```com.daikit.graphql.meta.GQLMetaDataModel``` is the base of the schema generation.
+The meta model ```com.daikit.graphql.meta.GQLMetaModel``` is the base of the schema generation.
 It is in this meta model that you will define all your entities (top level or embedded, abstract or concrete), enumerations and custom methods.
 The meta model can be written by hand in java or parsed from a json/yaml definition file or generated out of your domain layer code (for example using JPA meta model and spring components as a basis).
 See next sections for details on how to define these things and create this meta model.